whiteyunjie/ROAM/README.md

 # Instructions
 We provide the complete process of using ROAM.
 You can modify related config files and parameters to train ROAM with your own dataset.
+We provide slide example and trained models for reproducibility.
+The detailed information can be found in [slide examples](#slide-examples) and [trained checkpoints](#model-checkpoint).
 ## Data prepare
 The first step is to prepare training dataset.
 The WSI data should be first segmented to several patches (ROI in ROAM, size is $2048\times2048$).
 Patches are then cropped from each ROI and put into pre-trained model to extract features.
 All the features of patches within a WSI form a bag for training.